MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-app-restore.md

 ## Write user-generated content to Known Folders

 Windows introduced [known folders](/windows/win32/shell/known-folders) with Windows Vista.
 Since that time, users have come to expect that they can find the content they create with their apps in those locations.
 Writing user-generated content to those locations has the added benefit that OneDrive will back up those folders, if enabled, to ensure they're available to the user on their new PC (see [Back up your folders with OneDrive](https://support.microsoft.com/office/back-up-your-folders-with-onedrive-d61a7930-a6fb-4b95-b28a-6552e77c3057)).
 By using standard Windows APIs to write your user-generated content to the known folders, you're improving the user experience, and decreasing friction in adopting your app.

+> [!TIP]
+> We advise not to store machine-specific data in known folders.
+That's because those user-specific folders travel with the user between machines.
+So storing machine-specific data can result in conflicts and problems when users use your app on multiple machines, or after an upgrade.

 ## Best practices for unpackaged apps